jack-cook/axUI/README.md

-This is a android ui library project.
+This is an android ui library project.